What kind of degree do I need to be a chef?

 - related questions

-What kind of degree do you need to be a physical therapy assistant?
+What degree do you need to become a speech-language pathologist?